HarunaTech/Work-Day-Scheduler/README.md

  The web-base calendar application will function as follows;
  * Display the current day at the top of the calender when a user opens the calendar planner.
  * Allow user to write in the event time block when clicked.
- * User will be able to store their event when a save button is click for the specific timeblock.
+ * User will be able to store their event when a save button is clicked for the specific timeblock.
- * User entry will be populated when user write a their descriptive event or to do list.
+ * User entry will be populated when user write their descriptive event or to do list in their desired timeblock
  * Each timeblock is color-coded based on past, present and future when the time block are clicked and viewed.

-## Screen shot
+## Animation

-The image below shows the Git interaction / behavior of the web page applications
+The animation below demonstrates the application functionality:

 ![Work Day planner](./images/demo.gif)